kova98/signer/README.md

 # Test Signer API

-The Test Signer API allows clients to signing answers and verifying the signatures of the answers.
+The Test Signer API allows clients to sign answers and verify the signatures of the answers.

 For persistence, it uses an **Sqlite** database.